aayan873/Seq2Seq/README.md

-# Seq2Seq: Encoder–Decoder with and without Attention
+# Seq2Seq: Encoder-Decoder with and without Attention

 This folder contains PyTorch implementations of: